 The proposed generalization is introduced in two steps.
-In this subsection the first version, LI, is formulated in (17) and its predictions regarding the core cases are corroborated.
+In this subsection the first version, LI, is formulated (explicitly in (19)) and its predictions regarding the relevant examples, a subset of which was discussed in section 1, are rigorously investigated.
 However, certain problematic facts will motivate a modification to the first version, leading to the final version of the proposal, LI, spelled out in section 5.

-The heart of LI is the statement in (9), repeated from (1) above.
-It dictates that for a sentence to be acceptable, a certain balance must be hit between the contextual information that it conveys and the pattern of logical entailment that it enters into with its alternatives.
+As pointed out in section 1, the core of LI is the statement in (11), repeated from (1).
+It dictates that for a sentence to be acceptable, a certain balance must be hit between the contextual information it conveys and the pattern of logical entailment that it enters into with its (independently characterized) alternatives.

-(9) A sentence φ is unacceptable in context C if it has a logically non-weaker alternative ψ which it contextually entails in C.
+(11) A sentence φ is unacceptable in context C if it has a logically non-weaker alternative ψ which it contextually entails in C.

-The statement in (9), coupled with the definitions of logical and contextual entailment in the previous section (i.e., (5) and (8)), yields the following generalization.
+The statement in (11), coupled with the definitions of logical and contextual entailment in the previous section (i.e., (7) and (10) respectively), yields the following generalization.

-- (10) a.
-Let φ and ψ be two competing forms.
-If it is logically possible for φ to be true and ψ to be "untrue" (i.e., either false or undefined), this must be contextually possible as well (for φ to be acceptable).
-A bit more formally, - b.
+- (12) a.
+Let φ and ψ be two competing forms and C some context.
+If it is logically possible for φ to be true and ψ to be "untrue" (i.e., either false or undefined) then this must be contextually possible in C as well, otherwise φ is unacceptable in C. A bit more formally, - b.
 Let φ and ψ be alternatives such that $\exists w \in W : \llbracket \phi \rrbracket^w = 1 \land \llbracket \psi \rrbracket^w \in \{0, \#\}$.
 Then, φ is acceptable in context C only if $\exists w \in C : \llbracket \phi \rrbracket^w = 1 \land \llbracket \psi \rrbracket^w \in \{0, \#\}$.

-To unpack the reasoning compressed in this statement, suppose φ and ψ are two competing sentences.
-According to the definition in (5), ψ is logically non-weaker than φ (i.e., $\phi \not\models \psi$) iff it is possible for φ to be true and ψ to be untrue.
+To unpack the reasoning compressed (11), suppose φ and ψ are two competing sentences.
+According to the definition in (7), ψ is logically non-weaker than φ (i.e., $\phi \not\models \psi$) iff it is possible for φ to be true and ψ to be untrue.
 Assume ψ is in fact logically non-weaker than φ .
-According to (9), φ cannot be used in a context C if, in C, φ contextually entails ψ .
-By contraposition, if φ is acceptable in some context C, then φ does not contextually entail ψ in C. The consequent of this conditional (i.e., $\phi \not\models_C \psi$) effectively boils down to an existential claim, in light of the definition (8): C contains at least one world in which φ is true and ψ is either false or undefined.
+According to (11), φ cannot be used in a context C if, in C, φ contextually entails ψ .
+By contraposition, if φ is acceptable in some context C, then φ does not contextually entail ψ in C. The consequent of this conditional (i.e., $\phi \not\models_C \psi$) effectively boils down to an existential claim, in light of the definition (10): C contains at least one world in which φ is true and ψ is either false or undefined.
 If this possibility is contextually ruled out, φ is unacceptable.
 The examples worked through below illustrate the breadth of this proposal.

-To begin with, consider the classic MP effect in (11).
+To begin with, consider the classic MP effect in (13).

-(11) [Context: John has exactly two students.]

-#John invited all his students.

-ALT = {John invited both his students}
+(13) [Context: John has exactly two students.]John invited all his students.ALT = {John invited both his students}